i-ter/Metal-GPU-Kernel-in-Cpp/README.md

 # GPU Kernel programming from scratch using Metal and C++

-This project demonstrates how to:
+This project shows how to:
 1. Integrate Metal Performance Shaders (MPS) with C++.
 2. Write and compile a custom Metal GPU kernel, in this case matrix multiplication.